pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 [WKD/WKS](https://datatracker.ietf.org/doc/draft-koch-openpgp-webkey-service/) is a set of domain-restricted keystore protocols that can be deployed by any domain owner to manage keys for their own users.
 The WKD lookup protocol may optionally be combined with the WKS key submission/management protocol.
-WKD can only be used to look up keys by email userID, not by fingerprint.
+WKD can only be used to look up keys by email user ID, not by fingerprint.
-When looking up keys by email userID, it can also distribute revocations for keys with the same userID, however this is not supported by all clients.
+When looking up keys by email user ID, it can also distribute revocations for keys with the same user ID, however this is not supported by all clients.

 Organisations may also serve OpenPGP keys from their internal LDAP or Active Directory infrastructure.